 If you have received a hip replacement since 2003, check with your surgeon to determine if you may have received a recalled DePuy ASR hip replacement device.
 If so, ask your surgeon to evaluate your hip’s condition and schedule annual monitoring to find and address any problems your implant creates.
 Any injuries that result from your hip implant may be grounds for a product liability lawsuit.

-If you have needed additional surgery or suffered any defective medical device injuries because of a DePuy hip implant, the Mobile, Alabama product liability lawyers of Long & Long, P.C. can help you find out your legal options.
+If you have needed additional surgery or suffered any defective medical device injuries because of a DePuy hip implant, the Mobile, Alabama product liability lawyers at The Long Brothers can help you find out your legal options.
 Please call (251) 432-2277 or complete our online form to schedule a free consultation.